Opportunities in Eurozone Equities through Low Volatility and Stable Dividends

 Lingering uncertainty and equity price sensitivity could justify a low volatility or stable dividend approach for investors seeking to remain (or reinitiate) long positions.

-SPDR ETFs offer a Low Volatility approach that provides the lowest volatility exposure across the most popular risk-based factor indices.
+SPDR ETFs offer a Low Volatility approach that offers the lowest volatility exposure across the most popular risk-based factor indices.

 Global equities have experienced a significant drawdown in 2020, related to the COVID-19 and the associated economic shutdown.
 The pullback in eurozone equities was especially deep given the timing and severity at which the pandemic hit critical countries (i.e. France and Italy) and the sector composition of European indices.
 Eurozone indices are highly sensitive to oil prices, consumer goods and tourism/travel and are much less sensitive to the technology sector (which has relatively benefitted from the ‘virtual economy’ trade).
 This has resulted in a relative recovery of eurozone equities, which remain behind the US from an asset price perspective despite major European economies re-opening a bit sooner.